perrette/papers/README.md

 - fetch bibtex from alternative info (author name, year...), especially for old papers
     - this is currently possible with the standard crossref API (and nice python package [crossrefapi](https://github.com/fabiobatalha/crossrefapi)), but the result is `json`    - not sure how to convert the json result `into` a `bibtex` file in the general case
     - for recent papers with DOI, a second request can be made, as workaround, but this feature is mostly inteded for old papers without DOI.

+And some new, original features:
+- integration with git (such as `pass` does)
+- configuration file with default bibtex and files directory, with priority:
+    - command line
+    - local congig
+    - global config
+- associated `myref config` to see and set configuration

 And more technically, needs to include nose tests ASAP.